Energy gap for Yang-Mills connections, II: Arbitrary closed Riemannian manifolds: Introduction

 The notation in Theorem \ref{mainthm:Main} and throughout our Introduction is standard \cite{DK, FU, FrM}, but explained in Section \ref{sec:Preliminaries}.
 The quantity appearing in \eqref{eq:Curvature_Ldover2_small}, $\|F_A\|_{L^{d/2}(X)}$, depends on the Riemannian metric, $g$, only through its conformal equivalence class.

-Previous energy gap results for Yang-Mills connections \cite{Bourguignon_Lawson_1981, Bourguignon_Lawson_Simons_1979, Dodziuk_Min-Oo_1982, DK, Gerhardt_2010, Min-Oo_1982, ParkerGauge} all require some positivity hypothesis on the curvature tensor, $\Riem_g$, of a Riemannian metric, $g$, on the manifold, $X$.
-Nakajima has established an $L^2$-energy gap result \cite[Corollary 1.2]{Nakajima_1987} for a Yang-Mills connection over $S^d$, but with an arbitrary Riemannian metric.
-His method employs a pointwise local decay estimate for a Yang-Mills connection established with the aid of a version of the monotonicity formula due to Price \cite{Price_1983}, extending earlier pointwise local decay estimates due to Uhlenbeck \cite{UhlRem} in dimension four.
-The intuition underlying our proof of Theorem \ref{mainthm:Main} is rather that an energy gap must exist because otherwise one could have non-minimal Yang-Mills connections with $L^{d/2}$-energy arbitrarily close to zero and this should violate the analyticity of the Yang-Mills $L^2$-energy functional, as manifested in the {\L}ojasiewicz-Simon gradient inequality established by the author for $d=2,3,4$ in \cite[Theorem 23.9]{Feehan_yang_mills_gradient_flow_v2}, by the author and Maridakis in \cite[Theorem 4]{Feehan_Maridakis_Lojasiewicz-Simon_coupled_Yang-Mills} for arbitrary $d \geq 2$, and by R\r{a}de in \cite[Proposition 7.2]{Rade_1992} when $d=2,3$.
-The existence of non-minimal Yang-Mills connections when $d=4$ was proved by Sibner, Sibner, and Uhlenbeck \cite{SibnerSibnerUhlenbeck} for the case of $X=S^4$ with its standard round metric of radius one, $G = \SU(2)$, and $P = S^4\times\SU(2)$.
+Previous energy gap results for Yang--Mills connections \cite{Bourguignon_Lawson_1981, Bourguignon_Lawson_Simons_1979, Dodziuk_Min-Oo_1982, DK, Gerhardt_2010, Min-Oo_1982, ParkerGauge} all required some positivity hypothesis on the curvature tensor, $\Riem_g$, of a Riemannian metric, $g$, on the manifold, $X$.
+Nakajima has established an $L^2$-energy gap result \cite[Corollary 1.2]{Nakajima_1987} for a Yang--Mills connection over $S^d$, but with an arbitrary Riemannian metric.
+His method employs a pointwise local decay estimate for a Yang--Mills connection established with the aid of a version of the monotonicity formula due to Price \cite{Price_1983}, extending earlier pointwise local decay estimates due to Uhlenbeck \cite{UhlRem} in dimension four.